 Some call this “Heart Attack Sunday”

-Whether you’re rooting for the Eagles or Patriots, or you just like to go a little crazy with friends and watch all the commercials, Sunday’s Super Bowl is a big event.
-You’re probably planning to get together with friends, drink a few beers and eat some less-than-healthy foods like Buffalo wings, pizza or dips.
+Whether you’re rooting for the Patriots or Rams, or you just like to go a little crazy with friends and watch all the commercials, Sunday’s Super Bowl is a big event.
+You’re probably planning to get together with friends, drink a few beers and eat some less-than-healthy foods like buffalo wings, pizza or dips.
 But here’s one thing you’re probably not planning on: a heart attack.

 Research suggests that big, sometimes-stressful sporting events can lead to spikes in your heart rate and, in some cases, a heart attack.

-“The excitement and stress of watching a big game, coupled with eating lots of food and drinking alcohol, can trigger sudden cardiac events such as an irregular heartbeat or a heart attack,” explained Geisinger cardiologist Dr. Stephen Voyce.
+“The excitement and stress of watching a big game, coupled with eating lots of food and drinking alcohol, can trigger sudden cardiac events such as an irregular heartbeat or a heart attack,” explains Geisinger cardiologist Dr. Martin Matsumura.

 A study published in the Canadian Journal of Cardiology found that fans watching a professional hockey game from home saw their heart rates increase by 75 percent (fans watching the game in person saw even bigger spikes—up to 110 percent).